-The FOREWARN strategy is closely linked with Start Networks localisation ambitions.
-When the Start Fund’s anticipation work officially began in 2016, we knew that early action initiatives should be driven by those closest to the crisis and that the FOREWARN input into Start Fund decision making should be as local as possible.
+The FOREWARN strategy is closely linked with Start Networks locally led action agenda.
+When the Start Fund’s anticipation work officially began in 2016, we knew that early action initiatives should be driven by those closest to the crisis and that the FOREWARN input into Start Fund decision-making should be as local as possible.
 For this reason, we began 3 pilot ‘National FOREWARN’ programmes in 2019, these are in Madagascar, the Philippines and Bangladesh; we plan to start at least two more this year.

 The National FOREWARN projects, similarly to the global FOREWARN community, include a multi-disciplinary, multi-stakeholder network of aid professionals, humanitarians, academics and risk experts, but they are organised to support early action in the way that most makes sense in the local context.